huaminghuangtw/Second-Brain/Apple Notes/ParadoxesFallacies of Life.md

 - One step back for two steps forward.

 ## Fail More to Succeed More
 We fear failure, so most of us play it safe to avoid it.
 But our greatest moments of growth often stem directly from our greatest failures.
-Don’t fear failure, just learn to fail smart and fast.
-Fail more - you’ll learn, adapt, and grow.
+Don't fear failure, just learn to fail smart and fast.
+Fail more - you'll learn, adapt, and grow.

 ## Take On Less, Accomplish More
-- Success doesn’t come from taking on everything that comes your way.
+- Success doesn't come from taking on everything that comes your way.
 - It comes from focus - deep, disciplined focus on the tasks that really matter.
-- Say yes to what matters, say no to what doesn’t.
+- Say yes to what matters, say no to what doesn't.
 - Protect your time.
 It is a gift to be cherished.

 ## Talk Less to Be Heard More
 - Friday Night Lights (the movie) has a famous scene where a notoriously quiet player gives a riveting speech that turns around a game.
 - He rarely spoke up, so when he did, it hit.
 Hard.
 - If you want to be heard, talk less.
-You’ll find more power in your words.
+You'll find more power in your words.

 ## The Only Constant is Change
 - Entropy is reality.
 The world is in a continuous state of change.
-- It’s the one thing you can always count on - the only constant.
+- It's the one thing you can always count on - the only constant.
 - Embrace it - be dynamic, be adaptable.
-- “When you are finished changing, you are finished.” - Benjamin Franklin
+- "When you are finished changing, you are finished." - Benjamin Franklin

 ## Stop Looking to Find More
 - Have you ever noticed that when you are looking for something, you rarely find it?
 - Stop looking.
-What you’re looking for may just find you.
+What you're looking for may just find you.

 ## More Choices, Less Satisfaction
 - We assume a positive linear relationship between choice and satisfaction.
 But is this wrong?
-- “Choice paralysis” is a very real phenomenon.
+- "Choice paralysis" is a very real phenomenon.
-- The relationship between choice and satisfaction is much more nuanced than you’ve been led to believe.
+- The relationship between choice and satisfaction is much more nuanced than you've been led to believe.

 ## Argue Less to Persuade More
 - Have you ever noticed that the most argumentative people rarely persuade anyone of anything?
-- The most persuasive people don’t argue more - they observe, listen, and ask questions.
+- The most persuasive people don't argue more - they observe, listen, and ask questions.
 - Persuasion is an art that requires a paintbrush, not a sledgehammer.

 ## Face Your Fears